Kjell Espmark

 Kjell Erik Espmark (19 February 1930 – 18 September 2022) was a Swedish writer, literary historian, member of the Swedish Academy, and Professor of the History of Literature at Stockholm University.
 He was elected to the Swedish Academy on 5 March 1981 and admitted on 20 December 1981.
 Kjell Espmark succeeded the linguist Elias Wessén to Seat No.16.
+He was chair of the Swedish Academy's Nobel committee between 1987 and 2004.

 On 6 April 2018 Espmark announced that he would no longer participate in the work of the Academy, but returned to his seat in January 2019.

+Works

+As a literature historian Espmark specialised in poetic modernism, including studies about the work of Swedish poets Artur Lundkvist, Harry Martinson, Tomas Tranströmer, and Att översätta själen: en huvudlinje i modern poesi – från Baudelaire till surrealismen ("To translate the soul: a main line in modern poetry from Baudelaire to surrealism", 1975).
+Also a prolific fiction writer, Espmark published a number of poetry collections since his debut in 1956, and later extended his writing to several prose works and plays.
+His work also include essay collections and studies about the Nobel Prize in Literature.
+In 2010, his autobiography Minnena ljuger ("Memories Lie") was published.